Foot Notes

 arch supports higher

 than others.
-It is important to know the relative height of a
+It is important to know the relative height of a given

-Arch supports that are much higher
+Arch supports that are

-than a person's natural arch will feel uncomfortable from the
+significantly lower than a person's natural arch will not give their

-start and remain uncomfortable, even after an extended and gradual
+after an extended and gradual breaking-in period.

 The